What is Pump Cavitation?

 - Poor piping design

-- Flowing liquid is having a very low vapour pressure
+- Flowing liquid is having a very low vapor pressure

 - Fluid is overly heated to the point of vaporization.